thoughtbot/neat/README.md

 ```
   Neat will soon no longer be actively maintianed.
-As CSS progresses, CSS grid/flexbox become such
+As CSS progresses, CSS grid/flexbox become such a
-  a compelling choices that the need for float based grid systems becomes less compelling.
+  compelling oppertunity that the need for float based grid systems become less necessary.
 As per
-  our guides we will now be favoring these native CSS tools to ine stead of Neat.
+  our guides we will now be favoring these native CSS tools to Neat.
 ```

 [<img src="http://images.thoughtbot.com/bourbon/neat-logo-v2.svg" width="200" alt="Neat logo">][Neat]